Why was Tech Field Day created?

 For more details, see Become a Field Day Delegate

-The greatest expense involved in the event is travel and living costs for the delegates.
-We are also trying to keep the event small so everyone gets a chance to participate.
-Therefore, the steering committee is carefully reviewing who is invited to attend.
-Criteria include relevance to the event sponsors, participation in the community, independence (see below for more), and (sadly) the travel costs and the event budget.
-If you think we made a mistake by not inviting someone (or inviting someone inappropriate), please email Stephen!
+Tech Field Day events are invite-only, and our steering committee carefully selects our delegate panel.
+Criteria include relevance to the event topic, participation in the community, independence (see below for more), and (sadly) the travel costs and the event budget.
+If you think we made a mistake by not inviting someone (or inviting someone inappropriate), please submit their name!

 Why are professional analysts and press not invited?